KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

 	// Results in undefined behavior
 	// ptr2 is not null!
-	if(ptr2) {
+	if(ptr2)
 		delete ptr2;
-	}

 	return 0;
 }
 ```
-Note that "assigning `nullptr`" technique will not work in this situation.
+Note that "assign to `nullptr`" technique will not work in this situation.
 Because a dangling pointer `ptr2` still contains address of `ptr`, which is not null.
 Therefore, it results in undefined behavior.

-So now what is the solution?
+Now, what is the solution (other than taking care while programming)?
 In C++, a popular technique to avoid dangling pointers is to use "smart pointers".
 But we are not going to discuss it here, as this is an introductory article.

 ## Other usages of pointer